Farksolia on hiatus

 The View from Mt.
 Chocorua

-In September 1924, 10-year-old Barbara climbed Mt.
+In September 1924, ten-year-old Barbara climbed Mt.
 Chocorua with her father.
 It was (I think) her first White Mountain peak.
-88 years later (who knows—perhaps to the day?)
-I climbed the mountain and shot this video, which will be pretty much the same as Barbara’s view from the top.
+Eighty-eight years later (who knows—perhaps to the day?)
+I climbed the same mountain and shot this video, which will be pretty much the same as Barbara’s view from the top.

 To a Daughter, One Year Lost – from her father